gbrener/conda-shell/README.md

 [shell_abc]:
 ```

-One advantage of using `conda-shell` here (instead of `conda` alone) is that you wouldn't need to memorize the new environment's name; `conda-shell` would find it automatically based on the dependencies.
+One advantage of using `conda-shell` (instead of `conda` alone) is that you wouldn't need to memorize the new environment's name; `conda-shell` finds it for you based on the dependencies.
 Also, entering/exiting the `conda-shell` environment automatically activates/deactivates it.

-### In a script
+### From a script

 Create a file called `np-ver-check.py`.
 Note the `-i` argument, indicating that the `python` program should be used to interpret the file (similar to typing `#!/usr/bin/env python`):